astronomer/docs/learn/testing-airflow.md

 ## Debug interactively with dag.test()

-Airflow 2.5.0 introduced the `dag.test()` method, which runs allows you to run all tasks in a DAG within a single serialized Python process without an Airflow Executor or Scheduler component being active.
-This allows for faster iteration when developing DAGs and use of IDE debugging tools.
+Airflow 2.5.0 introduced the `dag.test()` method which allows you to run all tasks in a DAG within a single serialized Python process without needing an Airflow Scheduler to be running.
+The `.test()` method allows for faster iteration when developing DAGs and use of IDE debugging tools.

 The prerequisites to use `dag.test()` are that you are operating in an environment that has:

-- At least Airflow 2.5.0 installed, you can verify this by running `airflow version`.
+- At least [Airflow 2.5.0 installed](https://airflow.apache.org/docs/apache-airflow/stable/start.html), you can verify the installation by running `airflow version`.
 - All necessary provider packages installed (for example in a [virtualenv](https://virtualenv.pypa.io/en/latest/)).
 - An [Airflow metastore](airflow-database.md) available if your DAG uses elements of the metastore for example by using XCom.
 The Airflow metastore is created when Airflow is first run in an environment.